What is lap band surgery?

 The surgery is done under general anaesthetic.
-You might be a day patient, or you might spend 1 or 2 nights in hospital.
+It can be done as day surgery, or you might spend 1 or 2 nights in hospital.

 The surgeon will make small cuts to the skin and muscle that lie over the stomach.
 They will then use keyhole surgery to place the hollow doughnut-shaped band around the top part of the stomach.
 This will create a small pouch.

 What can I expect after the procedure?

 If you have lap band surgery, you will start having liquid foods only, then your food will be pureed.
 It will be a few weeks before you eat solid food.

 A dietitian will advise you on how to change your eating habits to keep healthy while losing weight after lap band surgery.

-You'll need to visit your doctor to have the band adjusted, possibly several times, to the size that works for you for both weight loss and how you feel.
+You will need to visit your doctor to have the band adjusted, possibly several times, to the size that works for you for both weight loss and how you feel.
 You do not need any anaesthesia for the adjustment.

 What can go wrong?

 Lap band surgery is a very safe procedure.
 Sometimes infection or bleeding occurs at the wound.
 Very rarely, the ring can slip out of place or damage the stomach, intestines or other organs.
 Other complications after surgery can include vomiting, trouble swallowing, not being able to get the nutrients the body needs, heartburn, inflammation of the stomach, gallstones or not losing weight.

 Talk to your doctor about the risks of the procedure.